Korea: Joseon dynasty

 In 1592 and again in 1597, the Japanese invaded Korea; the Korean military at the time was unprepared and untrained, due to two centuries of peace on the Korean Peninsula.
 Toyotomi Hideyoshi intended to conquer China and India through the Korean Peninsula, but was defeated by strong resistance from the Righteous Army, the naval superiority of Admiral Yi Sun-sin and his turtle ships, and assistance from Wanli Emperor of Ming China.
 However, Joseon experienced great destruction, including a tremendous loss of cultural sites such as temples and palaces to Japanese pillaging, and the Japanese brought back to Japan an estimated 100,000–200,000 noses cut from Korean victims.
-Less than 30 years after the Japanese invasions, the Manchus took advantage of Joseon's war-weakened state and invaded in 1627 and 1637, and then went on to conquer the destabilised Ming dynasty.
+Less than 30 years after the Japanese invasions, the Manchus took advantage of Joseon's war-weakened state and invaded in 1627 and 1637, and then went on to conquer the destabilized Ming dynasty.

 After normalising relations with the new Qing dynasty, Joseon experienced a nearly 200-year period of peace.
 Kings Yeongjo and Jeongjo led a new renaissance of the Joseon dynasty during the 18th century.

 In the 19th century, the royal in-law families gained control of the government, leading to mass corruption and weakening of the state, with severe poverty and peasant rebellions spreading throughout the country.
 Furthermore, the Joseon government adopted a strict isolationist policy, earning the nickname "the hermit kingdom", but ultimately failed to protect itself against imperialism and was forced to open its borders, beginning an era leading into Japanese imperial rule.

 Korean Empire

 Beginning in 1871, Japan began to exert more influence in Korea, forcing it out of China's traditional sphere of influence.
-As a result of the Sino-Japanese War (1894–95), the Qing dynasty had to give up such a position according to Article 1 of the Treaty of Shimonoseki, which was concluded between China and Japan in 1895.
+As a result of the First Sino-Japanese War (1894–95), the Qing dynasty had to give up such a position according to Article 1 of the Treaty of Shimonoseki, which was concluded between China and Japan in 1895.
 That same year, Empress Myeongseong of Korea was assassinated by Japanese agents.

 In 1897, the Joseon dynasty proclaimed the Korean Empire (1897–1910).
 King Gojong became emperor.
 During this brief period, Korea had some success in modernising the military, economy, real property laws, education system, and various industries.
 Russia, Japan, France, and the United States all invested in the country and sought to influence it politically.

 The Russians were pushed out of the fight for Korea following the conclusion of the Russo-Japanese War (1904–1905).
 Korea became a protectorate of Japan shortly afterwards.
 In Manchuria on 26 October 1909, An Jung-geun assassinated the former Resident-General of Korea, Itō Hirobumi, for his role in trying to force Korea into occupation.